cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 foo = "foo" + bar + "foo" + baz + "foo";
 ```

 1 + 3 + 3 + 1 = 8 shapes already, and that's just getting started.
-What if `bar` is an `int`?
+If we add similar expressions where `bar` is an `int` instead?
 Eight more shapes.
-What if `baz` is?
+Same, but we replace `baz` with an `int` instead?
 Another eight.

 The number of shapes of two arguments mixed with constants are thus 8 times the number of types we care about, squared.
-The types we cared about originally were String, Object and all primitives (8: `boolean`, `byte`, `char`, `short`, `int`, `long`, `float`, `double`), so counting 800 shapes in total.
-And that's just two arguments.
+The types we cared about originally were `String`, `Object` and all primitives (`boolean`, `byte`, `char`, `short`, `int`, `long`, `float`, `double`), so counting 800 shapes in total.
+And that's just for two arguments.

 The factor eight isn't constant, either: With more arguments, the number of ways to mix in String literals also grows.
-In fact the possibilities doubles with every argument.
-The actual number of shapes for `n` arguments is roughly `2^(n+1)*10^n`, so for 3 arguments it'd be possible to observe 16 000 shapes in a given application.
-Four arguments: 320 000.
+In fact the possibilities doubles with every argument, so in aggregate have `2^(n+1)` ways to mix in constants around `n` arguments.
+The actual number of shapes for `n` arguments is, in theory, `2^(n+1)*10^n`.
+So for 3 arguments it'd be possible to observe 16000 shapes in a given application.
+Four arguments: 320000, and so on.

 In the default strategy for indified String concatenation each shape will require at least some unique class.
 Maximum number of classes?
 Well, things gets even more complicated after a while since the `MethodHandle` implementation will start chaining these expressions into sub-expressions that might themselves be partially shareable, but it definitely grows into the millions.